 Graduate career-ready and employable

 Curtin collaborates with some of the largest companies in Australia and internationally to ensure our research and education is relevant and that you graduate highly employable.
-In the Good Universities Guide 2017, which assesses the performance of Australian universities, Curtin received a five star rating (out of five) for learner engagement and skills development.
+In the Good Universities Guide 2019, which assesses the performance of Australian universities, Curtin received a five star rating (out of five) for teaching quality, skills development, learner engagement and overall experience.